aptabase/aptabase-react-native/README.md

 # React Native SDK for Aptabase

-Instrument your React Native apps with Aptabase, an Open Source, Privacy-First and Simple Analytics for Mobile, Desktop and Web Apps.
+Instrument your React Native or Expo apps with Aptabase, an Open Source, Privacy-First and Simple Analytics for Mobile, Desktop and Web Apps.

 ## Install